About this policy

 Disclosure of personal information overseas

-If we propose to disclose your personal information to an overseas recipient, we will take reasonable steps before disclosure to ensure that the overseas recipient will not breach the APPs.
+If we intend to disclose personal information to an offshore recipient in other circumstances, we will take reasonable steps to notify you.
+We will also take reasonable steps before disclosure to ensure that the overseas recipient will not breach the APPs.
 Otherwise, we will:

 - ensure the recipient of the information is subject to a law, or binding scheme, that has the effect of protecting information in a way that, overall, is at least substantially similar to the way in which the APPs protect the information, or